 The Gini coefficient is a summary statistic of income inequality.
 It varies from 0 to 1, from perfectly equal to completely inequitable respectively.
-In 2022, the Gini Coefficient for BCMM stood at 0.609 as compared to 0.602 for the EC province and 0.608 for South Africa as a whole.
-There has been a decrease in the number over the ten-year period from 2012-2022.
+In 2023, the Gini Coefficient for BCMM stood at 0.608 as compared to 0.608 for the EC province and 0.613 for South Africa as a whole.